Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 * Find people similar to you
 * Find mentors

+I want to focus again (and I will do often in the next pages) how much a Open Source project is not just the software but without it is empty.
+A real example is the [Jekyll case](https://www.bridgetownrb.com/future/rip-jekyll/) where there is this list of what is required today for an Open Source project:

+* Engagement on Twitter (or where your community is)
+* Official Discord chat room (or where your community is)
+* Public roadmap
+* Predictable release cycles
+* Welcoming community involvement in shaping new features and tackling technical debt
+* Cultivating working relationships with wider ecosystems (like the techstack communities)

+This list shows us how much is changed when everything started in the 70s with Unix but at same time how much skills are required to manage a project with a community.
+Of course if you are looking for a first contribution it is more simple but is important to know that is not just the GitHub's Pull Request page.
 Those are some examples that can help you to find opportunities for you but we will see better in the other chapters.
 I am leaving to you some examples from the internet about how other people explained their first contribution: